dzach/awhelper/README.md

 ![AWhelper on awemu](https://github.com/dzach/awhelper/blob/master/awhelper.gif)

 (NOTE: That's not a video of a phone.
 It is a screencast of an android screen emulator, written in TCL, but still in pre-alpha state.
 Here it is used to rotate the screen for testing of the widgets.)

+To use it:

+1. Drop it in any place in the phone's / tablet's SDcard and source it with AndroWish.
+2. Make a shortcut to it by using the script itself, and have this shortcut available when needed.
+Use the provided png file (awhelper.png) for a shortcut icon.